cpouchon/ORTHOSKIM/README.md

 ```
 <br>

-> **Note**: The full summary statistics of gene capture, as shown in our paper, can be obtained by using the *FullStat.py* function provided in the src/ directory as following:
+> **Note**: The full summary statistics of sequence capture, as shown in our paper, can be obtained by using the *FullStat.py* function provided in the src/ directory as following:
 ```
 ~/OrthoSkim-master/src/FullStat.py -pfind -p Extraction/chloroplast_CDS/ -t chloroplast_CDS_done.log > stat_cp.txt
 ```